alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 # Manage apps

-Your app must be registered in Microsoft Entra ID before the Microsoft identity platform can authorize it to access data stored in Microsoft Entra or Microsoft 365 tenants.
+Your app needs to be registered in Microsoft Entra ID before the Microsoft identity platform can authorize it to access data stored in Microsoft Entra or Microsoft 365 tenants.
 This condition applies to apps that you develop yourself, that your tenant owns, or that you access through an active subscription.

 Many settings for apps are recorded as objects that can be accessed, updated, or deleted using Microsoft Entra PowerShell.
 In this article, you learn how to use Microsoft Entra PowerShell to manage app and service principal objects.